guiuser/guiuser/README.md

 - 👋 Hi, I’m @guiuser
 - 👀 I’m interested in becoming at least more than GUI user
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning git, html, javascript
 - 💞️ I’m looking to collaborate on anything after that my friend will not call me only GUI user

 <!---